 Harry O. Sutton (1881-1911)

-A couple years later, an item from the Olean Democrat attests to Harry O. Sutton's skill and reputation as a pianist:
+A couple years later, an item from the Olean Democrat indicates that Harry was still living in Olean and playing solo gigs:

 According to the New York, New York Extracted Marriage Index, 1666-1937, Harry O. Sutton married Jean V. Lenox somewhere in Manhattan on September 22, 1903.
 Ancestry.com provides only this information and a certificate number: 18672.
 Unfortunately, the certificate is not available on the website as many are.
-This information would certainly help explain how Harry O. Sutton and Jean Lenox became a songwriting team in 1904, the year their first collaborations appeared in copyright records:
+Marriage certainly helps explain how Harry O. Sutton and Jean Lenox became a songwriting team in 1904, the year their first collaborations appeared in copyright records.

 Harry had married into another musical family.
-A variety of military records on ancestry.com and fold3.com identify John Pearing, Vera's father, as a long-time U. S. Army band member.
+A variety of military records on Ancestry and Fold3 reveal that Vera's father, John Pearing, had been a long-time U. S. Army band member.

-The precise relationship between Jean and Harry becomes increasingly complicated as we look at other sources.
+Pinpointing the precise relationship between Jean Lenox and Harry Sutton becomes increasingly complicated as we look at other sources.
 Further discussion of this mystery will appear below as I discuss Harry's death and what I know of Jean Lenox' s life.

-Oddly, I have not located any other public records for Vera Pearing although the I have located three other children for John and Mary E. Pearing, a daughter approximately six years older than Vera and two sons, both younger.
-Although the spelling varies, John and Mary E. Perring in the 1880 census are clearly the same people--John a soldier born in New York and Mary E. born in South Carolina:
+Although I haven't found other records for Vera Pearing, I have located other children for John and Mary E. Pearing, including a daughter approximately six years older than Vera, based on Vera's reported age in 1905 when she married Harry Sutton.
+Although the spelling varies, John and Mary E. Perring in the 1880 census are clearly Vera's parents from the 1905 marriage record--John, a soldier born in New York, and Mary E. born in South Carolina:

 Two-year-old daughter Jennie appears at the top of the next census page:

-Harry O. Sutton died on February 22, 1911.
-Although his cause of death was evidently not widely known, an Allentown [PA] Democrat article three days later fills in several pieces of information:
+Still in his 20s, Harry O. Sutton died on February 22, 1911.
+Although his cause of death was not widely publicized, the February 25 Allentown [PA] Democrat provides some new information although not all specific or accurate:

-Although living alone in 1910, in 1912 Jean Lenox advertised for someone to care for a 5-year-old boy, a child the age Harry and Vera's son would have been:
+In 1912, Jean Lenox advertised for someone to care for a 5-year-old boy, a child the age Harry and Vera's son would have been a year after Harry's death:

 A year later, Lenox sought someone older to fill a similar position: